bookit-app/provider-services/src/services/staff-membership-request-update/README.md

 ## Special Processing

-Changes to staff membership requests has some special processing which occurs after the information is created within the StaffMembershipRequests collection.
+Changes to staff membership requests has some special processing which occurs after the information is updated within the StaffMembershipRequests collection.
 The flow is depicted in the flow diagram below.

 [![update-staff-membership-request-special-processing](../../../docs/images/update-staff-membership-request-processing.png)](../../../docs/images/update-staff-membership-request-processing.png)

-When a staff membership request is changed cloud firestore will trigger notifications based on the UPDATE trigger.
-This is processed by the staff-request-accepted-notification-publisher.
-So that the change can be evaluated to determine if a new staff member should be associated with the ServiceProvider.
+When a staff membership request is changed cloud firestore will trigger notifications based on the UPDATE trigger so that registered functions and handle the necessary background operations.

 ### Additional Github Repositories